craigscottuk/markdown-to-speech/input_markdown.md

-There’s also error checking built in.
-If a typo is entered in the _Configuration_ tab, the field is immediately highlighted using conditional formatting.
+There’s also error checking built in here.
+For example, If we enter a typo in this Chainring field, it's highlighted using conditional formatting to alert us.